 Camping trips near water bodies allow you to explore fun activities that you wouldn’t have enjoyed otherwise.
 An inflatable paddleboard is a great way to have fun on the water.

 Not only is it portable it is easy to fold within the RV which saves ample space.
 Whether you want to explore the waves in the ocean or have an adrenaline-filled afternoon on a lake, an inflatable paddleboard is a way to go.

 One of the benefits of camping in an RV is that you don’t have to run out to the outhouse or wash up in a chilly river either, so don’t forget the bathroom supplies:

-- Toilet chemicals
+- Toilet chemicals,

-- RV-friendly toilet paper
+- RV-friendly toilet paper,

-- Toiletries like soap, body wash, shampoo and conditioner
+- Toiletries like soap, body wash, shampoo, and conditioner.

 For example, if you’re bringing your dog, don’t forget the pet supplies.
 If you have kids be sure to pack some games and toys to keep them occupied when they can’t be outdoors playing.